DJviolin/LEMP/README.md

-# LEMP stack built on Docker
+# LEMP stack built on Docker for CoreOS hosts

 Work in progress!